 Exam Registration Candidates may register online or with an application.
 Order Study Notes Study notes are part of the required syllabus and are not available electronically but may be purchased through the online store.
+Syllabus Readings Readings listed in this syllabus may include study notes, online readings and textbooks.
+Candidates are responsible for all readings in their entirety, including sections such as Appendices, unless it is stated otherwise in the syllabus.
 Introductory Study Note The Introductory Study Note has a complete listing of all study notes as well as errata and other important information.
 Case Study A case study will not be used for this examination.
 Past Exams Past Exams from 2000-present are available on SOA website.
 Updates Candidates should be sure to check the Updates page on the exam home page periodically for additional corrections or notices.
 Formula Package A Formula Package will be provided with the exam.
 Please see the Introductory Study Note for more information.
 Table A Cumulative normal distribution table will be provided with the exam.